NbAiLab/notram/guides/processing_NCC.md

 # Overview - Processing the NCC
 This document gives an overview of how the [NCC](corpus_description.md) is processed.
 The document links to guides with the exact steps that needs to be performed to recreate the NCC.
 There is also a practical [step-by-step guide](step_by_step_guide.md) for how to build this corpus.
+It also shows how the data format changes during the process.

 ## Processing Structure